aweymo-ui/libguide_remediation/content/1_guide.md

 - Images should not be used as replacement for text or tables.

-{% include gallery-figure.html img="lib_remed_04.png" alt="Example of an image being used for text in the form of a small Find It widget in a LibGuides box." caption="Example of an image being used for text in LibGuides." width="50%" %}
+{% include gallery-figure.html img="lib_remed_12.png" alt="Example of an image being used for text in the form of an image of stylized text reading: Need Help?
+Ask a Librarian." caption="Example of an image being used for text in LibGuides." width="50%" %}

-> A screen reader friendly version of the above example could be "Look for the Find It icon," and then add alt text to the embedded image ("Find It icon").

-When reviewing images being used as text, it is helpful to think about what this is actually adding to your guide that can't be achieved with text.
+When reviewing images being used as text, it is helpful to think about what the image is actually adding to your guide that can't be achieved with text.
+If you find that the image is crucial, alt text will need to be added to the image reading the text contents.

 <br>